PrimeDemonic/servicenow_journal_admin_hub/README.md

 The app supports these sys_properties:

 - `allowed_roles`
-  - Comma-separated roles allowed to use the tool
+  - Comma separated roles allowed to use the tool
   - Empty means no restriction
 - `use_secure_lookup`
   - `true` uses GlideRecordSecure for lookups